wbledzinski/Battery_4_microInv/README.md

 -----------------------------------------
 Battery size 20Ah 10S battery, wintertime, single energy bank:
 - Inverter not operational 655876 seconds (182 hours)
-- battery too cold to charge 336885 seconds (93 hours) - energy not transfered to main, and not stored in battery (too cold)
+- battery too cold to charge 336885 seconds (93 hours) - energy not transfered to mains and not stored in battery (too cold)
 - energy transferred from battery after dusk: Wh 16250
 - energy transferred from PV to microinverter: Wh 84890